Roger-random/ESP32Tests/MCPWM_DutyCycle/README.md

 adjusts the duty cycle up or down by the incremental rate.
 The button toggles between the active duty cycle and 0 duty cycle to turn off motor.

-This program is only useful when running with serial monitor active.
-The currently applicable increment rate and the currently active duty cycle are printed to the serial port.
+The currently applicable increment rate and the currently active duty cycle are printed to the serial port, so running with serial monitor active is highly recommended.